-Gardens, access to Surin Beach, beach butlers, spa, gym, library, stash of CDs and DVDs, free WiFi throughout.
+Gardens, access to the nearby Surin Beach, beach butlers, spa, gym, library, stash of CDs and DVDs, free WiFi throughout.
 In rooms: flatscreen TV, CD and DVD player, iPod dock, minibar.

 Our favourite rooms

 We love the Lagoon Pool Suites, clustered around the serene green lagoon pool.
 Each one has a private terrace overlooking the water, decorated with comfy outdoor seating; expect to spend quite a lot of time here, holiday read in hand.
 The bathrooms continue the green theme, boasting conservatory windows that let in heaps of light and views of the garden.

 Even Tom Daley would blink with admiration at the hotel’s pool area, which sprawls over 1,600sq m and spans a lap pool, lagoon pool and lush green water gardens.

 Allocate two or three hours to pure bliss at the Palm Spa, with one of the hotel's Wellness Dream Packages.
 We like the sound of the Daydreamer's Deluxe treatment, which commences with a herbal steam bath or tropical flower bath and also includes a tamarind body polish, a massage with essential oils and a rejuvenating facial.

 Next to your favourite piece of Thai art in Oriental Spoon.
 Sip a glass of wine in the wine room, overlooking the placid water garden.

 Your chances of going thirsty here are pretty slim: Palm Seafood Lounge & Bar lets the revelry run till late, there's a bar by the pool, and Oriental Spoon's glittering grey wine room, which has 200 labels and 3,000 bottles lurking in its cellar (no wonder the hotel was awarded the Wine Spectator Award for Excellence three years running).

 Order items from Oriental Spoon’s full menu between 11am and 11pm; a lighter selection is available from 11pm until morning.